TuckerFaulk/project5-drf-api/README.md

 # User Stories

-As seen above, there will only be two different types of user of this site (Site User and Site Admin).
-I have broken down my user stories into these two categories:

 *Categories*

 - View Categories List: As a **site admin** I can **view the categories list** so that **I can ensure that all appropriate categories are available to be allocated to a task or action**.